Chart Color Schemes

 Kingscliff has a typical household mix, with a fairly typical median household size

-Family households comprise 69.3% of all households, including 26.9% couples with children, 32.0% couples without children, and 9.8% single parent families.
-Non-family households account for the remaining 30.7%, with lone person households at 27.0% and group households comprising 3.7%.
-The median household size is 2.4 people, which aligns with the Regional NSW average.
+Family households account for 69.3% of all households, including 26.9% couples with children, 32.0% couples without children, and 9.8% single parent families.
+Non-family households make up the remaining 30.7%, with lone person households at 27.0% and group households comprising 3.7%.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households